brimdata/super/book/src/super-sql/functions/types/defuse.md

 ## Description

-The `defuse` function converts a value `val` containing any fusion types into its original type by downcasting all instances of fusion values with their subtype equivalent.
+The `defuse` function converts a value `val` containing any fusion types into its original type by downcasting all instances of fusion values to their subtype equivalent.

 ## Examples